normic/django-docmgr/README.rst

 * Provides DocumentPreviewWidget which shows a preview of an image instead of the normal filelink
 * When deleting or changing a referenced document, the file will be deleted as well
-* Provides a simple AdminModel
+* Provides a simple AdminModel (not really usefull as you would have to enter contenttype by hand)
+* Provides predefined AdminInlines (with preview support)

 Quick start